Buddha said:

 Anger whilst driving

-Let’s take for example whilst driving another driver cuts you off and you become angry.
+Let’s take for example whilst driving another driver cuts you off and you become immediately angry.
 It’s not the act of the other person which makes you angry.
 It’s the way your mind is processing the act.
 You are actually giving somebody else control over your thinking and emotions at this point.
 Road rage is normally the result of faulty thinking, believing that everybody else should drive like you.
+Then what may happen?
+You speed up to give this person a piece of your mind.
+Or flash your lights and get on the horn.
+You may resent the other driver’s action, get in front of them, then do to them what they did to you.
+Or worse case scenario pull up, dive out of your car and act violently towards the other driver.
+These all stem from you believing that someone has violated one of your values.

 Contributing factors causing anger